Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 If the organization sells your donated vehicle, pay attention to the sale price.
 If your vehicle sells for more than $500, you may deduct the full selling price as a donation on your tax return.
 If your vehicle sells for $500 or less, you can deduct the “fair market value," up to $500.

-• Capital Gain assets.
 You can often donate shares of stock to a charity.
 Because it is a tax-exempt organization, neither the organization nor you will owe tax on the sale.
 For example, let’s say you bought $1,000 worth of stock that eventually grew to $5,000.
 If you later donate that stock to charity, no taxes will be due on the $4,000 in capital gains.
-Keep in mind that you must not sell the stock and donate the proceeds to the charitable organization.
+Remember, don't sell the stock before donating the proceeds to the charitable organization.
 This will cause a taxable event and you will owe capital gains tax.
 Instead, transfer the stock to the charity and have them sell it to avoid taxes for both parties.

-• Qualified retirement plans.
-At your death, whoever inherits the retirement plan money will owe income tax unless they are a tax-exempt entity.
-So if you plan on making a gift when you pass away, there’s a huge tax saving if you leave life insurance to family and retirement assets to charities.
+At your death, whoever inherits your retirement plan money will owe income tax unless they are a tax-exempt entity.
+So, if you plan on making a gift when you pass away, there’s a huge tax saving if you leave life insurance to family and retirement assets to charities.

 Making the most effective use of charitable donations and maximizing their value for both you and the recipient(s) requires a well-thought-out strategy.